 Generally, 15 to 20 applicants are extended interviews.
 If you have planned an audition rotation with us, we will allow your rotation to count as your interview.
 We have three interview dates for the 2014 interview season, November 4, 18 and December 2.
 We will offer available dates on a first come, first choice basis.
 All interviews are held on Tuesdays during our a.m. resident clinic.
 Once invitations are extended, your time with us will look like the following:

 Please plan to arrive in Roanoke prior to 5:30 pm on the night prior.
 We provide accomodations at the Cambria Suites.
 On the night you arrive for your interviews, the resident staff will take you to dinner.
 Casual business attire is recommended.
 Please meet them in the hotel lobby at 630 pm.
 They will have your cell numbers in case of any last minute delays.
 On interview day, your schedule will look like this:

 7:00 a.m.
 Meet with the Program Director or A. Program Director in the coffee shop (Java the Hut) on the first floor,south tower, Carilion Roanoke Memorial Hospital (CRMH)

 8:15 a.m.
-Move locations to the Riverside 3 Clinic, second floor, neurosurgery office suite.
-You can walk, drive or take the trolly.
+Move locations to the Institute for Orthopaedics and Neurosciences, neurosurgery office suite.

 8:30 a.m. – 11:30 a.m.
 Interviews with the attendings.
 These will be a round robin style with 30 minutes for discussion with each attending.
 There should be 5 attendings conducting interviews.